elderfd/flappy_bird_pygame_tutorial/TUTORIAL.md

 For this tutorial you will need to have PyGame installed, which can be done using the python package installer by typing ```pip install pygame``` in your terminal of choice.
 If this doesn't work, then double check you have Python properly installed.

+The tutorial was written with Python 3 in mind and tested against that, but should largely work for Python 2 as well.

 # This tutorial
 This tutorial will attempt to walk you through the production of a simple version of Flappy Bird.
 Don't feel like you have to stick to the tutorial completely as you go, make the game your own!